codeship/screencast-storyboards/rails/github/heroku/blogpost.md

 ![Codeship welcome screen](../../../screenshots/codeship-dashboard.png)

 You can trigger a build for your application by pushing to your repository.
 Let's add the Codeship status image to the README file.
+I use markdown syntax to insert the image.

 ![Codeship welcome screen](../../screenshots/codeship-image.png)